FogSecurity/aws-iam/README.md

 #### When to use

 Use this condition key when tags are required.
 For example, ensuring that required tags are present when tagging a resource.
+Note, this does not check to see what the tag key value may be.
+To check for the tag key value in a request, we recommend using `aws:RequestTag/tag-key`.

 ### References